matestack/matestack-ui-core/README.md

 end

 ```
-This gives you following, customized output:
+The result is the following, customized output:

 ```html
 <div class='row justify-content-md-center'>